lasiqueira/weatherforecast/README.md

 # weatherforecast
-Java 1.8 and Spring boot 2 Transaction REST API
+Java 1.8 and Spring boot 2 Weather Forecast REST API

 ## Setup
 You need to inform an API Key for the OpenWeatherMAP API in application.properties